epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 ## Version 7

-It's been over a month since Ajv version 7 was released.
-Many users have migrated to the new version - given that v7 is a complete rewrite that both changed the language to TypeScript and changed the library design, it has been relatively smooth - there were no major issues.
+It's been over a month since Ajv version 7 was released and in this time,any users have migrated to the new version.
+Ajv v7 is a complete rewrite that both changed the language to TypeScript and changed the library design.
+I’m happy to share that it has been relatively smooth without any major issues.

 ## What's new

-I've [written previously]() about what has changed in version 7, to summarize:
+I've [written previously](http://www.poberezkin.com/posts/2020-11-14-ajv-time-to-migrate-to-version-7.html) about what has changed in version 7, to summarize:

 1. Support of the JSON Schema draft 2019-09 - users have been asking specifically for `unevaluatedProperties` keyword, which adds flexibility to the valuation scenarios, even if at a performance cost.
 2. More secure code generation in case untrusted schemas are used.
 Execution of code that might be embedded in untrusted schemas is now prevented by design, on a compiler type system level (and you don't need to use TypeScript to benefit from it, unless you are defining your own keywords).